umarhassan-mitodl/9.s915-spring-2012/content/pages/readings.md

 {{< tdopen >}}

-\*Capek, Cheryl M., et al. "{{% resource_link "39a6f643-4fe6-464a-80ec-17339b85597f" "Brain Systems Mediating Semantic and Syntactic Processing in Deaf Native Signers: Biological Invariance and Modality Specificity" %}}." _Proceedings of the National Academy of Sciences of the United States of America_ 106, no. 21 (2009): 8784–9.
+\*Capek, Cheryl M., et al. "[Brain Systems Mediating Semantic and Syntactic Processing in Deaf Native Signers: Biological Invariance and Modality Specificity](http://dx.doi.org/10.1073/pnas.0809609106)." _Proceedings of the National Academy of Sciences of the United States of America_ 106, no. 21 (2009): 8784–9.

-MacSweeney, Mairead, et al. "{{% resource_link "efe9ff44-1e2e-402a-a014-5279caac266a" "Phonological Processing in Deaf Signers and the Impact of Age of First Language Acquisition" %}}." _Neuroimage_ 40, no. 3 (2008): 1369–79.
+MacSweeney, Mairead, et al. "[Phonological Processing in Deaf Signers and the Impact of Age of First Language Acquisition](http://dx.doi.org/10.1016/j.neuroimage.2007.12.047)." _Neuroimage_ 40, no. 3 (2008): 1369–79.

 {{< tdclose >}}